 What is bursitis?

-Bursitis is usually a temporary condition.
-It may limit motion, but generally does not cause deformity.
+Bursitis is often a short-term condition.
+It may limit motion.
+But usually does not cause deformity.

 Anterior Achilles tendon bursitis.
 This type of bursitis is also called Albert disease or retromalleolar bursitis.
 It’s caused by things like injury, disease, or shoes with rigid back support.
-These put extra strain on the lower part of the Achilles tendon.
-This attaches the calf muscle to the back of the heel.
-This can lead to inflammation of the bursa located where the tendon attaches to the heel.
+These put extra strain on the lower part of the Achilles tendon, which attaches the calf muscle to the heel.
+The extra strain can lead to inflammation of the bursa where the tendon attaches to the heel.

 Posterior Achilles tendon bursitis.
 This type of bursitis is in the bursa located between the skin of the heel and the Achilles tendon.
-This attaches the calf muscles to the heel.
 It is aggravated by walking that presses the soft heel tissue into the hard back support of a shoe.
-Walking in shoes that repeatedly put pressure on the heel can cause the bone to enlarge at the back of the heel.
+Walking in shoes that repeatedly put pressure on the heel can cause the bone to get bigger at the back of the heel.
 Examples of these shoes are high heels or pumps.
 This enlargement is called Haglund deformity.

 Elbow bursitis.
 Elbow bursitis is caused by the inflammation of the bursa located between the skin and bones of the elbow (olecranon bursa).
 Elbow bursitis can be caused by injury or constant pressure on the elbow.
 For example, it can happen when leaning on a hard surface.